bcobo/SIRENA/doc/SIRENAfunctions.rst

     - Register HEATOOL
     - Reading all programm parameters by using PIL
     - Read XML info
+    - Sixt standard keywords structure
+    - Open output FITS file
+    - Initialize PP data structures needed for pulse filtering
+    - Initialize SIRENA data structures needed for pulse filtering
-    - Read the grading info from the input XML file
+    - Read the grading data from the XML file and store it in 'reconstruct_init_sirena->grading'
     - Obtain the samplig rate and the 'trig_reclength':
         - If Rcmethod starts with '@' :math:`\Rightarrow` List of record input FITS files.
 For every FITS file:
             - Open FITS file